Jamugurihat: Shankari Kala kristi vikash Kendra

-An institute relates with Shankari Sanskriti Established by Srimanta Sankardev Sangha (Jamuguri Branch) is situated nearby Jamuguri Higher Secondary school.
+An institute relates with Shankari Sanskriti Established by Srimanta Sankardev Sangha (Jamugurihat Branch) is situated nearby Jamuguri Higher Secondary school.

 Abhilash Kala Kendra

 It is a branch of Abhiyatri Kala Kendra and presently the branch is temporarily doing its activities in Fine Arts, Vocal in North Jamuguri M.E girls high school.
 Till now, the branch has not got any Govt Aid to establish a permanent training center for hundred of students/children.

 Acting Academy

 This academy was established in Dhalaibil centre few years ago by an ambitious youth group to make a good environment of Acting Art.
 The academy basically worked for one act drama and participates in one act drama competition in various part of India every year and has been awarded many times by judge.
 Sisir Borthakur, a cultural worker, who is now the Chairman of this Institution.